020 3427 3206

 On an ideal weekend, you can find me:

-Getting out into this great city with my fiancée, Krystyna, spending time with friends or visiting my parents in Leicestershire with a visit to the King Power when I can.
+Enjoying our home and the great city of London with my wife, Krystyna, spending time with friends or visiting my parents in Leicestershire.

 My favourite holiday is:

 Where the food and wine is great, the sun is shining and I can take some time out to relax.

 I turn the radio up when they play: